bozboz/laravel-admin/UPGRADE-2.0.0.md

 	- Bozboz\Admin\Controllers\PageAdminController => Bozboz\Admin\Http\Controllers\PageAdminController

-- SearchListingFilter now accepts either an array of attributes OR a callback as its second parameter, not both
+- SearchListingFilter now accepts either an array of attributes OR a callback as its second parameter, not both.

 - Field, and subclasses thereof, now must take an $errors argument, which is passed in from the view that renders it.

 - ModelAdminDecorator::getModel has been removed.
-Do not rely on outside classes having knowledge of the decorator's underlying model
+Do not rely on outside classes having knowledge of the decorator's underlying model.

+- Services\Validator::passesEdit() has been removed.
+Use passesUpdate method instead.

+- Reports\Report::overrideView() has been removed.
+Pass custom view in as second argument to constructor.